TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/doc/design/how-search-works.md

 ### Query parsing

-To convert the user's query string into an SQL statement, we first parse it into query terms using regular expressions.
+To convert the user's query string into an SQL statement, FrontendSearchPipeline first parses parentheses and OR statemeents, splitting up a query into separate subqueries that can be retrieved from the cache or sent to different backend shards.

+The generated subqueries should collectively output the same set of search results as the initial query, but without using ORs or parentheses in their syntax.
+An example is that the query `'A (B OR C)'` would be split into the subqueries `['A B', 'A C']`.

+Then, each besearch shard parses the subquery it was assigned using the helpers in search/query2ast.
+We first parse the into query terms using regular expressions.
 Then, we build an abstract syntax tree (AST).
 Then, we simplify that AST by doing cacheable lookups in python.
 Then, we convert the simplified AST into a set of LEFT JOIN, WHERE, and ORDER BY clauses.

 It is possible for a query to fail to parse and raise an exception before the query is executed.